More properly known as the Pogona, the Bearded Dragon is a genus of reptiles containing eight lizard species, all native to Australia.

 21. Wero Morph

-A crossbreeding of the Zero and Wiltblits morphs created the Wero morph.
-These bearded dragons are very similar to Zeros, having black near their shoulders and some dark areas near the base of the tail.
+A crossbreeding of the Zero and Witblits morphs created the Wero morph.
+These Bearded Dragons are very similar to Zeros, having black near their shoulders and some dark areas near the base of the tail.

 Since Paradox coloration is an anomaly and is not known to be connected to a specific gene, it is not considered a morph.
 These Bearded Dragons hatch out as solid-colored, but over time they begin to develop patterns across their bodies that are unique to each Paradox Bearded Dragon.
 These patterns are usually brightly-colored.